kastle-lab/OntoPret-Ontology-for-the-Interpretation-of-Human-Behavior/README.md

 # OntoPret-Ontology-for-the-Interpretation-of-Human-Behavior
-This repository contains all relative information pertaining to the Ontology for the Interpretation of Human Behavior (OntoPret).
+This repository contains all relevant information about the Ontology for the Interpretation of Human Behavior (OntoPret).